mainmatter/mainmatter.com/src/posts/2023-05-28-from-react-to-ember-building-a-blog.md

    The 'type' parameter defines the name of the JSON:API document.
 The name you assign to the 'type' parameter gets pluralized, so for the next attribute, it should be 'data/posts'.
 Next, I define the attributes I want to include.
-   Additionally, I utilize the last configuration variable, which allows me to query all of my content at once, using 'findAll'.
+   Additionally, I utilize the last configuration variable, `collate`, which allows me to query all of my content at once, using 'findAll'.
 This is particularly useful when I need to retrieve all posts.
 Now, let's move on to the fun part 🙌🏼 - creating a template that will structure the information from the markdown files.
 We'll then utilize our newly created API to populate the template.
-To exemplify this, I'm going to show my `post-preview` template:
+To exemplify this, I'm going to show my `post-preview`
+   template:

 ### What they see